Banking in Switzerland: History

 Bank secrecy in the Swiss region can be traced to the Great Council of Geneva, which outlawed the disclosure of information about the European upper class in 1713.
 During the 1780s, Swiss bank accounts began insuring deposits, which contributed to their reputation for financial security.
 In 1815, the Congress of Vienna formally established Switzerland's international neutrality, which led to a large capital influx.
 The wealthy, landlocked Switzerland saw banking secrecy as a way to build an empire similar to that of France, Spain, and the United Kingdom.
-Swiss historian Sébastian Guex notes in The Origins of Secret Swiss Bank Accounts:After a small scale civil war in the 1840s between the Swiss cantons, the Swiss Federation was founded in 1848.
+Swiss historian Sébastian Guex notes in The Origins of Secret Swiss Bank Accounts:

+After a small scale civil war in the 1840s between the Swiss cantons, the Swiss Federation was founded in 1848.
 The formation of the state, through a direct democracy, contributed to the political stability needed for banking secrecy.
 The mountainous terrain of Switzerland provided a natural environment in which to excavate underground vaults for storage of gold and diamonds.
 In the 1910s, during World War I, Swiss bankers traveled to France to advertise the country's banking secrecy.
+According to Sébastien Guex, the banks printed "brochures, circulars, personalised letters, and advertising in newspapers, and sent representatives who approached their clientele in person".
 The war's contribution to political and economic instability sparked a rapid capital movement into Switzerland.
-As European countries began to increase taxes to finance the war, wealthy clients moved their holdings into Swiss accounts to avoid taxation.
-The French banked in Geneva, the Italians in Lugano, and the Germans in Zurich.
+As France and Germany introduced progressive income and inheritance taxes for the first time, taxing greater wealth at higher rates to finance the war, wealthy clients moved their holdings into Swiss accounts to avoid taxation.
+The French banked in Geneva, the Italians in Lugano, and the Germans in Zürich.

 The Federal Act on Banks and Savings Banks, colloquially known as the Banking Law of 1934, made the violation of banking secrecy a federal criminal offence.
-That major step beyond the prior enforcement of banking secrecy under civil law resulted from several developments of the early 1930s, including the introduction in the same legislation of an embryonic form of banking supervision, which Swiss bankers argued could endanger secrecy; evolving jurisprudence of the Federal Supreme Court; and a 1932 campaign against tax evasion in France led by Édouard Herriot's government.
-Alleged wealthy French tax evaders included military generals, and Catholic bishops.
+That major step beyond the prior enforcement of banking secrecy under civil law resulted from several developments of the early 1930s, including the introduction in the same legislation of an embryonic form of banking supervision, which Swiss bankers argued could endanger secrecy; evolving jurisprudence of the Federal Supreme Court; and a 1932 campaign against tax evasion in France led by Édouard Herriot's government, following a financial scandal that erupted in France in that year, involving thousands of wealthy French citizens and the Commercial Bank of Basel (Banque commerciale de Bâle–BCB).
+In a hotel apartment in Paris, the police discovered that the director and other officials of the aforementioned Swiss bank were providing information to important members of the French financial elite on how to transfer their money to Switzerland, in order to obtain untaxed returns.
+Alleged wealthy French tax evaders included military generals and Catholic bishops.
 An additional provision, Article 47(b), was drafted before its ratification to protect Jewish assets from the Nazi party.